SVG Text – SVG text element, SVG textPath

 A font is a block of data (or a file) consisting of descriptions of individual characters in the set used by a program when displaying text.
 On the other hand, the font represents an organized collection of graphically related glyphs in which the various glyph representations will share a particular appearance or styling that is characterized for a given font.

-Vector fonts use paths, Bézier curves, drawing instructions, and mathematical formulae for each glyph describing, due to which the character outlines can be scaled to any size.
+Vector fonts, unlike their raster counterparts, use paths, Bézier curves, drawing instructions, and mathematical formulae for each glyph description.
+This unique approach allows for the character outlines to be scaled to any size.

 Character is a digital representation of a letter or symbol.
 A character may be a control instruction, a renderable mark, or a modifier, i.e. it is an atomic or basic unit of the text.
 According to the UTF-8 universal character encoding standard, it can take 1 to 4 bytes to represent one character.